I Predict Therefore I Am: Is Next Token Prediction Enough to Learn Human-Interpretable Concepts from Data?: Proof of Theorem

 \section{Proof of Theorem \ref{theory}}

-Next-token prediction mirrors multinomial logistic regression, where the model approximates the true posterior distribution, i.e., $p(y|\mathbf{x})$, by minimizing the cross-entropy loss.
-In this framework, given sufficient training data, a sufficiently expressive architecture, and effective optimization, the model’s predictions are expected to converge to the true posterior, as follows:
+\begin{proof} Next-token prediction mirrors multinomial logistic regression, where the model approximates the true conditional distribution, i.e., $p(y|\mathbf{x})$, by minimizing the cross-entropy loss.
+In this framework, given sufficient training data, a sufficiently expressive architecture, and effective optimization, the model’s predictions are expected to converge to the true conditional distribution, as follows:

-On the other hand, for the proposed latent variable model (illustrated on the left of Figure \ref{intro: models} or described in Eq. \ref{eq: generative}), the posterior distribution $p({y}|\mathbf{x})$ can be derived using Bayes' rule:
+On the other hand, for the proposed latent variable model described in Eq. \ref{eq: generative}), the true conditional distribution $p({y}|\mathbf{x})$ can be derived using Bayes' rule:

-By comparing Eq. \eqref{app: eq: bayes} and Eq. \eqref{app: eq: nexttoken}, we arrive at the following relationship:
+By comparing Eq.~\ref{app: eq: bayes} and Eq.~\ref{app: eq: nexttoken}, we arrive at the following relationship:

-Taking the natural logarithm on both sides of Eq. \eqref{app: eq: link}, we obtain:
+Taking the logarithm on both sides of Eq.~\ref{app: eq: link}, we obtain: